A class of knots with simple $SU(2)$ representations: Strongly invertible knots

 \begin{remark} We would like to point out that the knot or link $L(T(p,q),T(r,s))$ is not determined by the homeomorphism type of $Y(T(p,q),T(r,s))$.
 It depends on the glueing map, which, in our description above, depends on some choices in the parametrisation of the boundary.
 Different choices may result in isotopic glueing maps with different identifications of the fixed points (though not any combination is possible).
 The link $L(T(p,q),T(r,s))$ is therefore only determined {\em up to mutation} by the two strong involutions of $T(p,q)$ and $T(r,s)$. \end{remark}

 \begin{remark} If $T(r,s)$ is the trivial knot then the manifold $Y(T(p,q),T(r,s))$ is the effect of Dehn surgery on $T(p,q)$ with slope $\frac{1-rs pq}{-rs} = \frac{-1}{rs} + pq$.
-By results of Moser \cite{Moser}, these are in fact Lens space surgery slopes. \end{remark}
+By results of Moser \cite{Moser}, these are in fact lens space surgery slopes. \end{remark}

 \begin{lemma} If both torus knots $T_{p,q}$ and $T_{r,s}$ are different from the unknot then the 3-manifold $Y(T(p,q),T(r,s))$ admits a non-abelian fundamental group.
-In particular, it is not a Lens space. \end{lemma} \begin{proof} The torus along which the two knot complements $Y(T_{p,q})$ and $Y(T_{r,s})$ were glued together is incompressible and separetes the 3-manifold $Y(T(p,q),T(r,s))$ into the two torus knot complements.
-Its fundamental group contains the fundamental group of each torus knot complement as a subgroup, because the two inclusions of the separating torus into either knot complement is $\pi_1$-injective.
-It is well-known that therefore either torus knot complement also maps $\pi_1$-injectively into the fundamental group of $Y(T(p,q),T(r,s))$. \end{proof}
+In particular, it is not a Lens space. \end{lemma} \begin{proof} The torus along which the two knot complements $Y(T_{p,q})$ and $Y(T_{r,s})$ were glued together is incompressible and separates the 3-manifold $Y(T(p,q),T(r,s))$ into the two torus knot complements.
+In particular, the inclusion of this torus is $\pi_1$-injective into both sides.
+By the normal form theorem for amalgameted product, see for instance \cite[Theorem 25]{Cohen}, the inclusion of either side into the glued up manifold $Y(T(p,q),T(r,s))$ is also $\pi_1$-injective.
+Hence the fundamental group of $Y(T(p,q),T(r,s))$ contains a non-abelian subgroup. \end{proof}

-\begin{remark} In fact, one can show that under the conditions of the last Lemma the 3-manifold $Y(T(p,q),T(r,s))$ is not a Seifert-fibred 3-manifold.
-It is in fact a graph 3-manifold with two Seifert-fibred components in its JSJ-decomposition. \end{remark} The results of this section now yield the following
+\begin{remark} In fact, one can show that under the conditions of the last Lemma the 3-manifold $Y(T(p,q),T(r,s))$ is not a Seifert-fibered 3-manifold.
+It is in fact a graph 3-manifold with two Seifert-fibSeifert-fiberedred components in its JSJ-decomposition. \end{remark} The results of this section now yield the following

 \begin{theorem} The 3-manifold $Y(T(p,q),T(r,s))$ comes with an involution with quotient $S^3$.
 It is a branched double cover of some knot or 2-component link $L(T(p,q),T(r,s))$ in $S^3$, well defined up to mutation by the involution on either side of the essential torus in $Y(T(p,q),T(r,s))$.
 If $pqrs-1$ is odd then $L(T(p,q),T(r,s)$ is a knot.
-If in addition both $T(p,q)$ and $T(r,s)$ are non-trivial torus knots, then the knot $L(T(p,q),T(r,s)$ is $SU(2)$-simple, but is not a 2-bridge knot. \end{theorem}
+If in addition both $T(p,q)$ and $T(r,s)$ are non-trivial torus knots, then the knot $L(T(p,q),T(r,s))$ is $SU(2)$-simple, but is not a 2-bridge knot. \end{theorem}

 \begin{proof} To simplify notations, we shall write $Y_0$ for $Y(T(p,q))$ and $Y_1$ for $Y(T(r,s))$ and simply $Y$ for the closed manifold $Y(T(p,q),T(r,s))$.
 We fix a base point on the torus along which $Y_0$ and $Y_1$ were glued together.
 We choose a meridian $m_0$ of $T_{p,q}$ on the boundary of $Y_0$ that passes through the base point and a meridian $m_1$ for $T_{r,s}$ which also passes through the base point.
 We shall also denote by $m_0$ and $m_1$ the corresponding elements in the fundamental group $G_0:= \pi_1(Y_0)$ and $G_1:= \pi_1(Y_1)$.
 Likewise, we denote by $s_0$ a Seifert fibre at the boundary of $Y_0$, passing through the base point, and also by $s_0$ the corresponding element of $G_0$, and we define $s_1$ analogously.
 The group $G_i$ is normally generated by $m_i$ for $i=0,1$.
 The element $s_i$ lies in the centre of $G_i$.
 The fundamental group $G:=\pi_1(Y)$ is an amalgamated product of $G_0$ and $G_1$ over $\Z^2$. \\